You are Owed Money —

-If a trustee is unable to deliver a dividend (for example, if he or she is unable to locate the rightful creditor when the dividends are distributed), he or she is required to forward the undistributed funds to the OSB.
+If a trustee is unable to deliver a dividend (for example, if he or she is unable to locate the rightful creditor when the dividends are distributed), he or she is required to forward the unclaimed dividends to the OSB.
 The money is then held in trust until the creditor comes forward to make a claim.

-The undistributed funds database is a listing of creditors who are owed dividends but who could not be located by the trustee.
-You can find out whether you have an undistributed dividend owing to you by searching the database: Undistributed funds search.
+The unclaimed dividends database is a listing of creditors who are owed dividends but who could not be located by the trustee.
+You can find out whether you have an unclaimed dividend owing to you by searching the database: Unclaimed dividends search.

 If you have a complaint about a bankruptcy, contact us.